People don’t give enough credit to failure.

 This day is scary for most.
 Getting behind the wheel of a car after absorbing as much theory as you possibly can before hand.
 Today is the day you are tested on your knowledge.
 Your family is counting on you, your driving instructor is counting on you.
 Your heart is racing, you’re about to begin, you’re freaking out a little.

 And let’s say, you failed.

 Did the world end?
 Did you say to yourself “OMG I spent so much money on this and now I failed, life is over.
 I am such a failure; I should be launched off a cliff.
 My parents should disown me”

-However, wise old you now realises all you had to do was to retake your test, and it wasn’t as big a deal as you made it.
-In the grand scheme of things, it wasn’t really as challenging as the stuff going on in your life now.
+However, wise old you now realises all you had to do was to retake your test, and it wasn’t as big a deal as you made it in your head.
+In the grand scheme of things, it wasn’t really as challenging as the stuff going on in your life right now.

 Chances are, if you had to re-take your driving test now, you wouldn’t bat an eyelid.